johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/setup.md

 * Press F5 (debug) or Ctrl-F5 (run without debugging)
 * WebApp will run and a browser will open, displaying the ClientApp.

 NOTE: There is an issue with setting breakpoints in the Angular ClientApp in Visual Studio.
-See: <a href="https://github.com/govmeeting/govmeeting/issues/80"> Github issue #80 <a>
+See: <a href="https://github.com/govmeeting/govmeeting/issues/80"> Github issue #80 </a>

 ## Debug WorkflowApp
 * Open the debug panel.